Set up Accounts payable invoice matching validation

 Go to Accounts payable > Setup > Invoice matching setup > Price tolerances to define allowed price tolerance percentages.
 If you use a line matching policy of Two-way matching or Three-way matching, you can set up price tolerance percentages for your legal entity, items, and vendors.
 When vendor invoices are compared with the information on purchase orders, the applicable price tolerance percentage is searched for.
 The following is the default search order:

 The default legal entity price tolerance is 0 percent, and this price tolerance is applied to all items and all accounts (All, All).
-You cannot delete the record for the default legal entity price tolerance.
+You can't delete the record for the default legal entity price tolerance.

 By default, negative price discrepancies are allowed.
-However, you cannot enter a negative number as the price tolerance percentage.
+However, you can't enter a negative number as the price tolerance percentage.
 To track negative price tolerance percentages, select If greater than or less than tolerance in the Display unit price match icon field on the Accounts payable parameters page.
 Then enter price tolerance percentages on the Price tolerances page.

 Set up matching policy override